 My heroes are tiny, but I love them the same.
 They quiet baby’s endless refrain.
 A couple of sucks and less sleep I am missing.
 How my house goes to hell when my pacifiers go missing.
 Get a pacifier clip too for easy travel, and that's where my poetry career ends.

 I decided I didn’t need bottles because the lady leading the breastfeeding instructional said they can cause nipple confusion.
 When the baby was born, I decided to ignore her because we obviously need bottles.
 Honeycomb mom Jessica Hawkins recommended the Life Factory glass bottles.
 Although they're a bit pricey, the lids can be changed to convert the bottles to sippy cups later.
-You could also go the cheaper route and convert mason jars to glass bottles for less than $5 a pop.
+You can also go the cheaper route and convert mason jars to glass bottles for less than $5 a pop.
 I wouldn’t recommend glass bottles for toddlers though.
 Mine tends to throw his sippy cup a lot.